Top 10 Common 3D Print Issues with Pictures & How to Solve

 Common Causes:

-- Frequent filament changes without proper purging: Residual filament can harden and cause blockages.
+• Frequent filament changes without proper purging can lead to residual filament hardening and subsequent blockages.

 Effective Methods to Unclog the Nozzle: